 In view of their improving performance, they are also being used within higher performance radios as roofing filters or where medium levels of selectivity are needed.

 - Mechanical filter: The mechanical filter is a type of filter for IF stags of superhet receivers that was widely used in the 1960s and early 1970s offering very high levels of performance - comparable to, or in some cases better than those offered by crystals.
 As the name implies the filter uses mechanical resonators that are coupled to the electrical circuit by piezo-electric transducers.

 Typically this type of filter was used only for low frequencies, up to about 500 kHz.
 Their main disadvantages were size and a tendency to drift with temperature.
 These days mechanical filters are not as widely used, although they still appear in some radio receiver applications.

-- Roofing filter: A roofing filter is one which is placed ahead of the main gain stages in a IF stages of a superheterodyne receiver.
+- Roofing filter: A roofing filter is one which is placed ahead of the main gain stages in a IF stages of a superheterodyne receiver - often in the first IF of a multiple conversion superhet.
 By incorporating a filter early in the gain stages of the receiver, strong off-channel signals can be removed or reduced in strength so that they do not overload the later stages prior to the main filter.